naresh5033/Journal-Materials/PLC.md

 - we can think of fn blocks as the class - it can inherit/extends only one fn block but many interfaces.
 - **DI** - also uses the DI for the dependencies, can be achieved by using the **FB_INIT** method, can be called whenever an obj is instantiated.
   - so iniside the FB_init function block we can add our interface that we want to instantiate in the var.
-  - and this fb_init method, we can think of like the ctor.
+  - and this fb_init method, we can think of like the ctor. and also we can use the **This** kw to assign  the var to that instance.

 ### part 7 instructions